 - Lettuce (not head lettuce)

 And there you have it.
-There are many other combinations of herb gardens to consider, but those are the six themes that fit my kitchen.
-If you prefer Indian cooking or beer-making, or sweet treats the herbs would be different combinations of course.
+There are many other combinations of herb gardens to consider, but those are the six themes that fit my kitchen and cooking style.

 Check out Beginners Guide to Growing Herbs in Pots for further details!